-Premium: A monthly payment required for continued enrollment required for WVCHIP Premium members.
+Premium: A monthly payment for continued enrollment required for WVCHIP Premium members.

-Primary Care Provider: A general practice doctor, family practice doctor, internist, pediatrician, obstetrician/ gynecologist, nurse practitioner, or physician assistant working in collaboration with such a physician who generally provides basic diagnosis and non-surgical treatment of common illnesses and medical conditions.
+Primary Care Provider: A general practice doctor, family practice doctor, internist, pediatrician, obstetrician/ gynecologist, nurse practitioner, or physician assistant working in collaboration with such a physician enrolled with WVCHIP who generally provides basic diagnosis and non-surgical treatment of common illnesses and medical conditions.